daichirata/fluent-plugin-gcs/README.md

 Allows to avoid granting of `storage.objects.get` permission.

 Warning!
-If the obkect exists and `storage.objects.delete` permission is not granted, there will be an unrecoverable error.
+If the object exists and `storage.objects.delete` permission is not granted, there will be an unrecoverable error.
 Usage of `%{hex_random}` is recommended.